Governor-General of Papua New Guinea: Constitutional role

 The governor-general is responsible for dissolving parliament and issues writs for new elections.
 After an election, the governor-general formally requests the leader of the political party which gains the support of a majority in parliament to form a government. the governor-general commissions the prime minister and appoints other ministers after the election.

-The governor-general, on the Sovereign's behalf, gives royal assent to laws passed by the Parliament of Papua New Guinea.

 The governor-general acts on the advice of government ministers through the National Executive Council, to issue regulations, proclamations under existing laws, to appoint state judges, ambassadors and high commissioners to overseas countries, and other senior government officials.

 The governor-general is also responsible for issuing Royal Commissions of Inquiry, and other matters, as required by particular legislation; and authorises many other executive decisions by ministers such as approving treaties with foreign governments.

 The governor-general may, in certain circumstances, exercise without – or contrary to – ministerial advice.
 These are known as the reserve powers, and include: